What Does It Mean When You Dream About Falling? Top Interpretations

-When dreamers have spoken with interpreters and discussed all the parts of their dream surrounding the falling, these interpretations have been consistent, but you can't just pick one and be sure it is the one meaning of your dream.
+When dreamers speak with many interpreters to discuss all the parts of their dream surrounding the falling, these interpretations are usually consistent, but you can't just pick one off the page and be sure it is the one meaning of your dream.

-It is up to you, either by yourself, or with an interpreter, to look at all aspects of your dream.
-More than just knowing what you were falling from, it is important to know if you landed before you awoke, and how you felt while you were falling, and whether, in your dream, you felt the falling was because of something you did, or something out of your control.
+It is up to you—either by yourself, or with an interpreter—to look at all aspects of your dream.
+More than just knowing what you were falling from, it is important to know if and how you landed, how you felt while you were falling, and whether you felt the falling was because of something you did or something out of your control.

 Feel free to add your comments about your dream about falling.